Snack on the road

 We like to order these snack plates, especially when we are out and about - firstly because they are served quickly and we don't have to wait long for the food.
 But the main reason is because we like them and it is definitely a feast for the eyes.
 After all, what looks more appetizing than a plate of smoked meat, ham, roasts and smoked sausages decorated with tomato or cucumber slices.

-Of course, you can also make your own snack.
+Of course, you can also make your own snacks.
 We do that when we go on road trips.
+Snack recipes are simple.
 Motorway service stations charge high prices for food that we rarely enjoy.
+That's why we've started making our own snacks on the road when we travel.

+On the one hand, this is cheaper.
+On the other hand, it is also practical because we eat healthier.
 The same applies to train journeys.
-The food in the train restaurant is usually not as good as what we take with us from home.
-If you are travelling with a motorhome, you can also Bake bread in the Omnia oven.
+There, too, the food in the train restaurant is usually not as good as what we take with us from home.
+If you are travelling in a motorhome, you can also Bake bread in the Omnia oven.

 What do you eat with bread?

 Of course, you can put ham, sausage, cheese or jam on it in the traditional way.
 But you can also be inventive.
 Depending on the type of bread, you can put together your own ingredients.
+We like to try new things.
+What do you think of combinations like avocado, feta and pomegranate seeds?
+Or cream cheese with berries?

+My favorite is hummus with walnuts and pomegranate seeds.
+A sweet version that I like is fresh wholemeal bread with peanut butter, bananas and cinnamon.
 In late summer we like goat cheese with figs. Add a little honey and you'll lick your fingers and want more.
 You can find these and other snack ideas here.

-Our favourite snack recipes
+Our snack recipes for on the go

 Simple and delicious recipes to try

-We like to can on our trips Picnic during the journey.
+We like to can on our trips picnic during the journey.
 We often resort to snack ideas that we get to know on the way.
 Sausage, tomatoes or eggs are almost always in our lunch box im backpack.
 If we have more time, we prepare snacks that are healthy and taste good.
 You can get ideas for this in recipe books.

 Tips for the perfect snack on the go